 For tax purposes, it is crucial to determine if you will be resident or non-resident for Australian tax purposes while overseas.
 This can have a fundamental impact on your net income overseas, and needs to be determined with absolute clarity.
-Tax advice should be sought before proceeding overseas or accepting a foreign contract of employment - as the terms of the contract, and particularly its duration, may have a significant impact on your tax residency status as well as whether you intend for any spouse and immediate family to follow you overseas or remain in Australia.
+Tax advice should be sought before proceeding overseas or accepting a foreign contract of employment - as the terms of the contract itself, and particularly its duration, may have a significant impact on your tax residency status as well as whether you intend for any spouse, partner or immediate family to follow you overseas or remain in Australia.

 Specific tax advice is also recommended should you intend to continue working for an Australian employer while based overseas - international remote working - and if you will be working on a private yacht or cruise ship.
 Employers in the latter situation will often pay staff on a "no tax basis" - indicating that there is no tax liability because you are working in international waters.
-This is often "not the case" in practice.
+This is often "not the case" in practice and much depends upon whether you have broken Australian tax residency.